impet/BlazoredRecaptcha/README.md

 ```

 ## Open-source libraries
-Thank you for all these people below for your amazing open-source libraries that made this client possible
+Thank you for all these people below for your amazing open-source libraries that made this project possible

 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json)

 ## Contributors
-Thank you for all these people for contributing to the LightVPN Windows client source code, and helping make it better for everyone
+Thank you for all these people for contributing to the BlazoredRecaptcha source code, and helping make it better for everyone

 none yet :(